symkat/DBIx-Class-Schema-Config/README.md

 # DESCRIPTION

-DBIx::Class::Schema::Credentials is a subclass of DBIx::Class::Schema
+DBIx::Class::Schema::Config is a subclass of DBIx::Class::Schema
 that allows the loading of credentials from a file.
 The actual code itself would only need to know about the name of the database, this aims to make it simpler for operations teams to manage database credentials.